Knowledge VS Wisdom: 5 Differences Between Each

 What is Knowledge?

-Knowledge is the information that you learn from sources such as textbooks, the Internet, videos, etc. It is the accumulation and understanding of facts and truths, or what is perceived to be so.
-It has been said that knowledge helps you know if a fact is true or false.
+Knowledge is the information you learn from sources such as textbooks, the Internet, videos, etc. It is the accumulation and understanding of facts and truths, or what is perceived to be so.
+It has been said that knowledge helps you know if a point is true or false.
 With enough available information and time, most people can gain knowledge.

-Getting a degree in Psychology is an example of knowledge.
-You are given information about how the typical person behaves in a typical circumstance.
+You are given information about how the typical person behaves in a usual circumstance.
 You may learn that a certain percentage of the population is diagnosed with one disorder or another.
-You may also learn what medications are typically prescribed for certain disorders.
+You may also know what medications are typically prescribed for specific disorders.
 You may learn about what presumably causes racism and the textbook idea of how to go about addressing the subject.

 Some common synonyms for knowledge include ability, awareness, education, expertise, grasp, and familiarity.